SuyashLakhotia/NTUOSS-Bootstrap4Workshop/README.md

 </div>
 ```

-One thing to remember is that only columns should be immediate children of rows and content should be placed within these columns.
-So, let's create three columns of equal width for our paragraphs:
+One thing to remember is that only `.col` tags should be immediate children of `.row` tags and content should be placed within these columns.
+So, let's create three `.col` tags of equal width for our paragraphs:

 ```html
 <div class="container">